laxmikant-ainapure/upcxx/INSTALL.md

 export GASNET_CONDUIT=aries
 module switch PrgEnv-intel PrgEnv-gnu
 ```
-On a Mac, make sure you install the full xcode tools with the following command line:
+On a Mac, make sure you install the Xcode Command Line Tools with the following command line:

 ```bash
 xcode-select --install
 ```

+If you have set up any other non-clang compilers in your path, be sure
+to adjust your path so that g++ and gcc resolve to /usr/bin.
-If there are any issues with the installation, it can be cleaned by running `rm -r .nobs`.
+If there are any issues with the installation, you can clean it by running `rm -r .nobs`.

 To compile, use the `${UPCXX_INSTALL}/bin/upcxx-meta` helper script, where `UPCXX_INSTALL` is the
 installation directory.
 For example, to build the hello world code given previously, execute: